APX Group × Armilla Tech Ltd.

 APXCoin Activation Reserve

-Up to $3,000,000 equivalent in APXCOIN may be structured for campaigns, rewards, partner activation, and ecosystem support if the optional token workstream is separately approved.
+Up to USD 3,000,000 equivalent in APXCOIN may be structured for campaigns, rewards, partner activation, and ecosystem support if the optional token workstream is separately approved.

 A.1 Optional Service Scope